 C. Champion and S.M.
 Houghton.
 Application of Continuous State Hidden Markov Models to a Classical Problem in Speech Recognition, preprint submitted to Computer Speech and Language, 2014 (PDF).

 P. Weber, S.M.
 Houghton, C.J.
 Champion, M.J.
 Russell and P. Jančovič.
 Trajectory Analysis of Speech Using Continuous State Hidden Markov Models.
 In Proc.
 ICASSP pp3042-3046, 2014 (PDF Copyright IEEE).

 C. Champion.
 Recognition by rule 3: Application of Continuous State Hidden Markov Models to a Classical Problem in Speech Recognition.
 Unpublished internal paper, 2011 (PDF).

 We hold regular seminars given by internal and external speakers.
-Click here for the seminar schedule for Spring 2015.
+Click here for the seminar schedule for Summer 2015.